avaneev/biteopt/README.md

 Considering the structure of the strategy and the fact that on every iteration only improving solutions are accepted into the population, with ever decreasing upper bound on the objective function value, it is logically impossible for the strategy to be divergent.
+While it is strictly non-divergent, the formal proof of ability of the strategy to converge is complicated, and should be at least as good as partly random search and partly Differential Evolution.

 ## Tested uses ##